haptork/easyLambda/_docs/13-benchmarks.md

 {% include toc icon="gears" title="Contents" %}

 EasyLambda aims to provide a high level parallel programming abstraction while incurring minimal overheads.
-It scales from multiple cores to *hundreds of distributed* nodes *without any need to deal with parallelism* in user code.
+Whether you are writing parallel code for a multicore machine or hundreds of distributed nodes, easyLambda lets you ignore the idiosyncrasises of configuring parallelism on these diverse platforms.
+The code written for a few cores on a single machine scales appropriately when a multi-node distributed cluster is available.
+Through the use of modern C++ features, it is expressive and succinct.

-It uses modern C++ features to be expressive and succinct and builds parallelism over MPI which is more efficient than other comparable distributed libraries.
+It is efficient in its parallelism because it uses MPI as its backend.
 [[1]](http://www.sciencedirect.com/science/article/pii/S1877050915017895).

-The section demonstrates performance and ease of programming with easyLambda with the help of experiments carried out on an HPC cluster, cloud cluster and multi core machine.
+This section demonstrates performance and ease of programming with easyLambda with the help of experiments carried out on an HPC cluster, cloud cluster and multi core machine.